 I think this cartoon applies not just to animals in abattoirs, but to all manner of suffering in our world.
 At the moment it seems that a lot of us, a lot of the time, try to keep suffering at a distance so we don’t have to think about it.
 Perhaps we feel forced to deal with it otherwise.
 How else to explain why we turn a blind eye to the billions of animals being butchered daily behind iron doors, but most of us would label as a sociopath someone who beat an animal to death on the street in front of us?
 Why we tolerate the gun violence when it is happening in some other country, some other state, some other town, but freak out when it gets closer to home?
+Why we don’t want our unhoused neighbors to be too visible as they freeze on the streets?

 I think due to our Buddha nature, our innate goodness, we do have a sense of responsibility that kicks in when suffering gets close enough.
 Maybe it is for that reason that we prefer to physically or emotionally shut it away.
 However, suffering is around us all the time, and it requires a lot of exhausting mental calisthenics to ignore that.
 All we need to do to see suffering is “open your eyes” as my teacher Geshe Kelsang says; but we have to want to open our eyes.

 Look around.
 Every person you see has some suffering, something they’d like solved, do they not?
-It is everywhere but we don’t look around as we don’t feel we can deal with it.
+It is everywhere but we don’t look around if we don’t feel we can deal with it.
 But although our self-protective self-cherishing doesn’t want to be bothered with it, “I have to protect myself from suffering!” – in reality we are not protecting ourselves from suffering, we are carrying on suffering by ignoring others’ suffering.
 It is not self-protective but self-defeating.
 By ignoring suffering and staying absorbed in our own problems, we never solve our own problems.
 We’ve tried that, we know.
 It doesn’t work.

 Suffering is not solid